allynt/grumpy/README.md

    2. They can update/delete a book which has not been assigned to a meeting.
 3. Logged in Users can view _all_ meetings.
    1. Only the admin can add a new meeting.
 A new meeting is randomly assigned an _unread_ book; this cannot be edited.
+4. There is also a help page with some helpful information.
-4. That's it.
+5. That's it.
 There's not much to it.